How we moved to Italy

 You must have your Permesso di Sogiorno and Rezidenza to sign up.
 You sign up at the beginning of the year at the Azienda Sanitaria Locale (ASL).
 You have to pay your money via an F24 at your bank.
 You will then get your medical cards in the mail.
 If you sign up in mid-year you will still pay the full annual amount.
 If you are unlucky, as we are, your permesso will expire sometime in the middle of the year so you can only get the card until the expiration date.
 This means you have to return when you get your new Permesso to get the rest of your year coverage.
 It seems every year our Permessi expire so we take the ever-important receipt from the Poste back in and they extend it for us.

 When you sign up you choose a doctor who will be your primary care physician.
 You should already know who you want when you sign up.
-Ask around.
+Ask around for recommendations.
 All appointments to this doctor are free.
 All prescriptions you get from the doctor are covered and are usually free or nominally priced according to your income.
 The doctor writes prescriptions for procedures as well as medication.
 Then you take the prescription to your farmacia where they will give you an appointment.
 Sometimes you have to go to the health department (CUP) for the appointment to be made.
 (You pay a fee for any special tests you get, i.e., blood work, EKG, etc. The fees for care are nominal.
 My blood work cost 15€.
 Colonoscopy was free.
 Mammogram was free.)
 Then, on the time and date you go for the test.
 On the appointment sheet it says if you owe anything.
 If so, you pay in the hospital before the test.

 There is a down side as sometimes it takes a long time to get an appointment for a test.
 If it is non-life threatening.
 If you don’t want to wait you can always go “private” and pay for it.
 This is faster.
 Also, before you are covered you can always go to a doctor on your own as well.
 You pay the doctor at the time you visit him/her.